mydosh/doshcurrency/README.md

 ### Egalitarian Proof of work

 Dosh is based on Egalitarian proof of work that acts as a voting system, Thus is Fairly distributed per vote without any special privileges and everyone is invited to join our network and start to mine and vote to secure all transactions on the Blockchain.
-No coin being *premined , *instamined or any additional imposed interest percentage on coin mining, truly honest Proof of work.
+No coin being *premined , *instamined or any additional imposed interest percentage on coin mining (mining tax), A truly honest Proof of work.

 ### Anonamyous Transactions

 Most important aspect of our Objectives is to make All transactions on the Dosh Blockchain: anonymous and untraceable.
-CryptoNight scheme provides all participants with fully anonymous payment system through adopting Ring Signature Technology to render all payments executions indistinguishable and untraceable.
+CryptoNight scheme provides all participants with fully anonymous payment system through adopting Ring Signature Technology to render all payments executions indistinguishable and untraceable, Thus accepting or spending Dosh doesn't have the risks of being tracked, blacklisted or even censored, It's totally a Fungible Coin unlike other coins using transparent Blockchain (including Bitcoin) where they have a trace and it could be blacklisted and make it worth less in value(discounted).
+The whole point of Dosh Cryptocurrency is to decouple money from controls and oversight for the good of individuals, organizations and even governments.

 ### Secure & Fast Confirmation